Moff1/PersonalProjectsPython/README.md

 # PythonProjects
 This is a collection of Machine Learning project from my class in Machine Learning.
 These are just little mini projects showing what I learned through these courses.

-*Noting has been run because I am not done.*
+*Noting has been run because some of these projects have yet to be completed.*